-The review wants to hear about your experiences of police complaints, to help inform Dame Elish's report and recommendations.
+The review wants to hear about a range of experiences of police complaints, to help inform Dame Elish's report and recommendations.

-To assist with this, a call for evidence was published on 13 December 2018.
-This will run until 13 March 2019.
+To assist with this, a call for evidence was published on 13 December 2018 and ran until 13 March 2019.